 Following the recession, confidence is returning to certain sectors.
 Consumers are once again hitting the high street and low interest rates are encouraging some growth in capital projects.
 After some lean years, demand in the economy is building.
 If, as a manufacturer, you want to claim your “bit of the pie” then now is the time.
 Unfortunately, others are looking at the same customers you are.
 They will do everything in their power to take your business – and to take your customers.

 Fighting back is not just about the cost of goods.
 A race to the bottom will not drive growth.
 Before dropping your prices to compete, look at the other weapons in your arsenal.
 Low cost foreign imports rarely come with the customer service that a local provider can give.
 Often they are ill equipped to provide Just In Time (JIT) delivery services.
 Essentially, they rarely have the local feet on the street.
-Customer relationships are a key determinant of why the customer buys.
-CRM systems can give you an unfair advantage.
+Customer relationships are a key determinant of why the customer buys and Maximizer CRM can give you an advantage.

 Manufacturing Customer Relationships